OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 Proper cryptographic key management is a common pitfall when designing mobile applications.

+Cryptographic systems are comprised of different building blocks.
+It is important to use the building blocks in their intended manner (in addition to using the current secure building blocks as well as secure configuration).

+Typically encountered building blocks are:

+* Hashes are used to quickly calculate a fixed-length checksum based upon the original data.
+The same input data will produce the same output hash.
+Cryptographic hashes guarantee, that the generated hash will limit reasoning about the original data, that small changes within the original date will produce a completely different hash and that it is hard that, given a hash, to provide for original data that leads to a pre-determined hash.
+As no secret keys are used, an attacker can recalculate a new hash after data was modified.
+* Encryption converts the original plain-text data into encrypted text and subsequently allows to reconstruct the original data form the encrypted text (also known as cipher text).
+Thus it provides data confidenciality.
+Please note that, encryption does not provide data integrity, i.e., if an attacker modifies the cipher text and a user decrypts the modified cipher text, the resulting plain-text will be garbage (but the decryption operation itself will perform successfully).
+* Symmetric Encryption utilizes a secret key.
+The data confidenciality of the encrypted data is solely dependent upon the confidenciality of the secret key.
+* Asymmetric Encryption uses two keys: a pbulic key that can be used to encrypt plain-text and a secret private key that can be used to reconstruct the original data from the plain-text.

 ### Testing for Insecure and/or Deprecated Cryptographic Algorithms

 #### Overview

 Many cryptographic algorithms and protocols should not be used because they have been shown to have significant weaknesses or are otherwise insufficient for modern security requirements.

-Many previously strong algorithms and their configurations are now considered vulnerable or non-compliant with best practices.
+Previously thought secure algorithms may become insecure over time.
 It is therefore important to periodically check current best practices and adjust configurations accordingly.

 #### Static Analysis